stanly363/RustGuard/README.md

 ---
 ### ### Stage 2: Python Diagnoser (The Expert Analyst)

 The flows flagged as anomalous by Stage 1 are passed to the expert AI in Python (`ml_analysis.py`).
-This stage uses two supervised Random Forest models.
+This stage uses pre-trained, supervised Random Forest models.

-1.  **The Gatekeeper Model:** This is a binary classifier trained to be an expert at one thing: distinguishing between "Benign" and "Attack".
+1.  **The Gatekeeper Model:** This is a binary classifier trained to distinguish between "Benign" and "Attack".
 It provides the first real verdict on the anomalous flow.
 2.  **The Specialist Model:** If the Gatekeeper identifies a flow as an "Attack", it is then passed to this multi-class classifier.
-The Specialist is trained on labeled examples of specific attacks (e.g., Port Scan, DDoS, Brute Force) and provides the final, detailed diagnosis.
+The Specialist is trained on labeled examples of specific attacks and provides the final, detailed diagnosis.

 - **Purpose:** This stage provides accuracy and detail.
 By using models trained on specific, labeled attack patterns, it can correctly identify the type of threat or dismiss an anomaly flagged by Stage 1 as ultimately benign, significantly reducing false positives.